Taylor County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-After a DUI arrest in Taylor, Georgia, the clock starts ticking.
-You have only 15 CALENDAR DAYS from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is your opportunity to challenge the suspension of your driver's license.
+After a DUI arrest in Taylor County, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+This is a strict deadline.
+Missing it results in an automatic suspension of your driver's license.

 Automatic License Suspension